 The festival has since developed into a festival embracing all sides of the fantastic genre to challenge our audiences imagination.
 We consider everything from "Amélie" to "Human Centipede " as part of the fantastic family, and we love offering a platform for filmmakers to show their work on the big screen!

 We believe that fantastic films can tell stories out of the ordinary, creating a space for the audience to explore the daily life from a different point of view, no matter length, subject, human or vampire.

-short and feature film (In collaboration with the European Fantastic Film Federation)
+short and feature film (in collaboration with Méliès International Festivals Federation (MIFF)).

 For films out of competition* the following rules apply:

 1. All films must have been completed in the 18 months preceding the festival